 Data on 2009 will be collected in 2011 and available in mid October 2011.
 Data on 2010 will be collected in 2012 and available in mid October 2012.
 Data on 2011 will be collected in 2013 and available in mid October 2013.

-The data consists mostly of census data from the SRU register although energy costs and subsidies are collected and estimated by a probability sample survey through a survey.
+The data consists mostly of census data although energy costs and subsidies are collected and estimated by a probability sample survey.
 The sampling method used is Probability Proportional to Size Sampling (PPS-Sampling) where the sum of income + the sum of costs is used as a size measure.
-Approximately 15 questionnaires are sent out each year.
-Energy costs are only collected on a total population level and can not be estimated on a segment level.
-Subsidies on the other hand can be estimated for each segment as well as for the whole population.
-The planned sample number for each segment can not be specified at this stage therefore a range is given for the variables collected by a survey.